tonysangha/PowerNSX-DFW2Excel/README.md

 Once a connection to NSX Manager and vCenter has been established, the script starts an Excel Workbook and populates the worksheets with the data as required.

 Once the script has finished running, remember to save your Excel Workbook to a location of your choosing.

+### Release Notes

+Version 0.2

+Release Date: 21/10/2016

+* Fixed Casting errors that were displayed on console
+* Implemented version check
+* New worksheet to document Security Tags and VM Membership

 # MIT License